 - Discard the bay leaf from the milk.
 Gradually add the milk to the roux while stirring vigorously to avoid lumps from the flour.

 - As soon as the mixture begins to thicken and the sauce is smooth and has a nice, not-too-thick texture remove from heat.
-Add the ground nutmeg and ¾ cup of grated kefalotiri—season with sea salt and pepper to taste.
+Add the ground nutmeg and ¾ cup of grated kefalotiri.
+Keep whisking, and add the egg, freshly ground pepper, and one teaspoon of ground nutmeg.
+Taste the sauce and season with sea salt if needed.

 Finish assembling and bake

 - Top eggplants with at least two tablespoons of bechamel sauce.
 Sprinkle the rest of the grated kefalotiri on top of the béchamel.
 Add a pinch of chili flakes all over if you like.
-Bake for 45 minutes or until the top develops a nice golden color.
+Bake for 45 minutes at 180°C / 390°F or until the top develops a nice golden color.

 - Serve immediately with a green salad and warm bread to dip in the sauce.